maglietti/QB-OrderTrackingGuide/createProducts.md

 {: .label .label-red}
 Screenshot

-After you selected `Import From File`, the system displays a warning alerting you that importing data into a table that already contains data may update existing records.
+After selecting `Import From File`, the system displays a warning alerting you that importing data into a table that already contains data may update existing records.
 We know that there is only 1 product in the table – the flash drive you entered above.
 This product is not in Drew's spreadsheet, so no items will be updated.
 Select OK.

 The next dialogue displays a preview of your data and acts like a staging area.